Utah’s New COVID-19 Health Guidance Levels

 Physical distancing in restaurants (including buffets)/Bars

-Any establishment that allows public gathering, such as live events, movie theatres, sporting events, weddings, recreation and entertainment
+Any establishment or organization with an event host that allows public gathering, such as live events, movie theatres, sporting events, weddings, recreation, and entertainment (does not apply to an individual attending or participating in a religious service)

-- Completion of Event Management Template is required
+- Completion and execution of Event Management Template is required

 You can find Salt Lake County Health Department’ requests for exception to the social distancing requirement form at https://coronavirus-download.utah.gov/business/Yellow/COVID_19_Event_Planning_Template.pdf